Programme Development Advisor

 How to apply:

 Are you interested in this position?
-Send us your CV and short cover letter (no longer than 4 pages altogether) via this link.
+Send us your CV (no longer than 4 pages) and short cover letter via our application form.
 Please note only the shortlisted candidates will be contacted.
 Interviews will be conducted on rolling basis and the vacancy will be closed when filled.